 - 2.1.
-For the purposes of the analysis, the term 'vacancy' is defined as those positions which are 'established', in other words which are fully budgeted in the Authority's staffing structure, but are unfilled by any permanent jobholder. - 2.2.
+For the purposes of the analysis, the term 'vacancy' is defined as those posts which are 'technically established', in other words which are fully budgeted in the Authority's staffing structure, but are unfilled by any permanent or directly employed job-holder. - 2.2.
 Some vacancies may be 'covered' by temporary workers such as those agency staff engaged via Comensura, the Authority's master supplier, or interim consultants engaged for fixed term, specific pieces of work which

 - cannot be provided in-house due to the lack of available expertise.
 These consultants are generally sourced via Comensura as 'on contract' workers or via the Local Government Recruitment Partnership (LGRP). - 2.3.
 Some vacancies may exist pending a reorganisation.
-Likewise, this may take the form of a reconsideration of resourcing opportunities such as when a position becomes 'empty' following the resignation of the permanent member of staff and the line manager considers how best to deploy the budget and hours available to assure ongoing service delivery.
+Likewise, this may take the form of a reconsideration of resourcing opportunities such as when a job becomes 'empty' following the resignation of the permanent member of staff and the line manager considers how best to deploy the budget and hours available to assure ongoing service delivery.
 Currently, managers are taking this transitional approach given the ambitious budgetary targets for the foreseeable future.
-As vacancies occur via 'natural wastage', managers are exploring how best to resource their services and delaying like for like recruitment, or using them temporarily to offset budgetary pressures elsewhere in their service areas.
+As vacancies occur via 'natural wastage', managers are exploring how best to resource their services and delaying like for like recruitment.
 To maintain service resourcing requirements, managers are using temporary arrangements as they reflect future service needs and determine how best to continue to resource their service area. - 2.4.
-The detailed and time-consuming technical establishment exercise started in June 2014 and in nearing completion.
+The detailed and time-consuming technical establishment exercise started in June 2014 and was completed in March 2015 with some final work being completed in October 2015 with regards Waste Operations.
 Each post in each service area across the organisation was analysed in terms of its budgetary status and a meticulous data cleansing exercise ensued.
 It is the 'post' which defines the budgetary allocation and the 'position' that defines the job roles to which employees are assigned.
 Once completed, the service manager, Finance and HR 'signed off' the technical establishment process for each service area to ensure the new baseline blueprint of the organisational staffing structure was as accurate as it could possibly be.
 Such a forensic exercise is unique amongst local authorities, given its resource-intense nature. - 2.5.
 Any changes to the Authority's staffing establishment for up to four posts is undertaken by service managers using a specially designed eform.
 Changes to the staffing structures held in iTrent as the core integrated HR/Payroll system for the Authority are then made by the iTrent Client Team, subject to Chief Officer approvals.
 Changes to more than four posts are made via the completion of a reorganisation spreadsheet and the service manager works closely with an iTrent Client Officer to ensure changes to multiple posts are made correctly and accurately, with the establishment baseline position being amended and updated accordingly. - 2.6.
-The draft vacancy analysis attached is time-determined ie. shown as at 1st June 2015.
+The vacancy analysis attached is time-determined ie. shown as at 1st October 2015.
 There continues to be staffing movement across the organisation on a regular basis, given the volatile nature of the local government landscape at present.
 Therefore, the vacancy analysis will shift on a month by month basis.
 Nonetheless, having an accurate baseline position will ensure that accounting for any changes and vacancies occurring will be easy to monitor and determine. - 2.7.
-To ensure there is ongoing overview and scrutiny of the baseline staffing establishment for Merton, Merton Improvement Board seek regular vacancy updates.
+To ensure there is ongoing overview and scrutiny of the baseline staffing establishment for Merton, Merton Improvement Board have sought regular vacancy updates.
 On a monthly basis, a scheduled vacancy analysis is circulated to service managers, Corporate Business Partners and Finance colleagues to validate accuracy and to maintain the 'due diligence' to assure vacancy control.